gumslone/ESP32-CAM-RC-CAR/README.md

 ![screenshot](https://github.com/gumslone/ESP32-CAM-RC-CAR/blob/master/Screenshot.png?raw=true)

-this code is based on a default demo for the esp32-cam module, I extended the web interface with buttons controlls to controll the rc-surveillance-car and the led, I also added modifications the C code.
+this code is based on a default demo for the esp32-cam module, I extended the web interface with buttons to controll the rc-surveillance-car and the led, I also added modifications the C code.

 Parts that I've used: